This article covers the different challenges and solutions available to access quickbooks remotely over the internet.

 It is very efficient when using QuickBooks in single user mode.
 We will describe two different solutions for remote access

-There are many Remote Screen tools available including the discontinued QuickBooks Remote Access service from Intuit.
+There are many Remote Screen tools available for QuickBooks including the discontinued Remote Access service from Intuit.

 The concept is almost always the same: connect remotely to the screen of the computer running QuickBooks.
 When connected, the image from the computer is streamed across and a user interactions (mouse, keyboard) are sent back.